gom3sa/gr-macprotocols/Readme.md

 `sudo ldconfig` <br />
 `grcc ../examples/cs.grc`

+## Examples

+Examples are provided and can be found in folder `examples`.
+I suggest you to open files `wifi_transceiver_nogui_*.grc` in Gnu Radio Companion and have a look at it.
+These are ready-to-go examples of transcievers with Medium Access Control.

 ## Contact

 Feel free to reach me.
 My email address is andre.gomes@dcc.ufmg.br.
 You can also find more information about myself in [https://homepages.dcc.ufmg.br/~andre.gomes](https://homepages.dcc.ufmg.br/~andre.gomes).